georgianavoicu/retail-sales-analysis/README.md

 - Used to compare customer, product, category, and regional performance such as: customer, regional, product and category sales performance;

 ### Business Analysis
 - Focused on identifying patterns that could be relevant from a business perspective.
-This included: high-volume and low-revenue products, discount impact, loyalty-tier preferences, regional category performance, average price variance relative to the base cost and estimated product profitability.
+This included: high-volume and low-revenue products, discount impact, loyalty-tier preferences, regional category performance and estimated product profitability.

 ## 7.Data Assumptions
 - `Products.base_price` was treated as the product acquisition cost for the profitability analysis.